1. Talk about where you were born, your life, where you currently live in Maryland…a short biography so to speak.

 In terms of measurable outcomes, I would look seriously at commute times, which are a tremendous tax on Marylanders and sap productivity and quality of life.
 It is still the case in Baltimore City that the length of your commute time directly correlates to your economic wellbeing.
 This should not be the case.

 Legalization of recreational marijuana – It is high time for Maryland to adopt progressive marijuana policies.
 The social and economic benefits of taxing and regulating a legal market for marijuana are a clear win for the state and redress a legacy of failed drug policies.
 That is why I have already released comprehensive policy outlining how we would go about legalizing and regulating recreational marijuana in Maryland.
 In maryland medical cannabis has already helped people who qualify for a medical marijuana card, having it opened for recreational use is the logical step.
+However, until this can happen, we still have cannabis for medical use and those who would like to join a medical marijuana treatment program can visit an MMJ green clinic in Baltimore or visit their doctor for more information.

 Legalization and the expungement of the records of those with past marijuana convictions are also morally the right thing to do, recognizing and reversing many years of discriminatory criminal justice policies that have disproportionately burdened minority communities.
 The plan I outline follows a tried and tested path toward legalization that has worked in other states and won the support of many legislators in Annapolis – not to mention a majority of their constituents.